 Rural communities who have received funding include:

-• Seneca Health Services, Inc. in Summersville, West Virginia was awarded funds to provide behavioral health treatment, case management, housing, and recovery support services to 544 individuals in rural, central West Virginia with serious mental illness, serious emotional disturbance, and/or a co-occurring disorder who are experiencing or are at imminent risk of homelessness.
+• Seneca Health Services in Summersville, West Virginia was awarded funds to provide behavioral health treatment, case management, housing, and recovery support services to 544 individuals in rural, central West Virginia with serious mental illness, serious emotional disturbance, and/or a co-occurring disorder who are experiencing or are at imminent risk of homelessness.

 • Mountain Comprehensive Care Center in Prestonsburg, Kentucky received funding for the Pathways Home Project to provide coordinated services to individuals, youth, and families with serious mental illness, serious emotional disturbance, and/or a co-occurring disorder who are experiencing or are at risk of homelessness in 8 rural counties in eastern Kentucky.
 The program will conduct outreach to engage participants and work with community partners to connect clients with housing and treatment and recovery services.